Experience-Monks/gl-pixel-stream/README.md

 npm run dev
 ```

-The output `image.png` should look like this:
+The output `image.png` should look like this, and be the size specified in the `demo.js` file:

 ![earth](http://i.imgur.com/ee6nE6i.png)